msx80/Omicron/libretro/README.md

 HOW TO
 ======

-Build omicron as described on the main project page.
-It will put the necessary dependencies in the maven cache.

 Build the C project in `omicron/libretro/LibretroOmicronCore` with the provided `Makefile`.
 It should generate a file named `omicron_libretro.dll` (or .so)

 move it to `yourpath/RetroArch/cores`

-Go to `omicron/libretro/omicron-libretro-java` and build the java engine for libretro:
+Go to `omicron/omicron-player` and build the player:

-`mvn clean compile assembly:single`
+`mvn clean package`

-it generates a file named `omicron-libretro-java-0.0.1-jar-with-dependencies.jar` in `target/`
+it generates a file named `omicron-assembly-0.0.3-jar-with-dependencies.jar` in `omicron-assembly/target/`

 move and rename it to: